rainlab/translate-plugin/UPGRADE.md

 ## Upgrade Instructions

+1. Run `php artisan plugin:install rainlab.translate` to request the latest version (you do not need to uninstall v1 first).

 1. Navigate to **System → Sites** and create a site for each locale used by the website.

-2. Replace the `localePicker` and `alternateHrefLangElements` components used in the front end.
+1. Replace the `localePicker` and `alternateHrefLangElements` components used in the front end.

-3. Migrate theme messages using `php artisan translate:migratev1` (non destructive).
+1. Migrate theme messages using `php artisan translate:migratev1` (non destructive).

-3. Continue using this plugin as normal.
+1. Continue using this plugin as normal.

 ## Key Differences